nielskee/draft-articles/TechnicalHiringPart2.md

 You might have quite exacting requirements - specific experience you need, or specific tech skills that can't easily be picked up.

-So, here's my assumption : if you're hiring for a specific or niche skillset, I'll assume you're smart people who you know about the technical domain you're hiring for, and you can apply good judgement as to whether the candidate has it or not.
+So, here's my assumption : if you're hiring experienced developers for a specific skillset, I'll assume you're smart people, that you know about the technical domain you're hiring for, and that you can apply good judgement as to whether the candidate has the right experience or not.
 We'll look at the broader picture in these posts.
 * CV and Cover Letter
 So you have a CV.
-Probably a whole bunch.
-Perhaps covering letters, possibly some links to a portfolio of work for some candidates.
+Perhaps and covering letters, possibly some links to a portfolio of work for some candidates.
+Most likely, you'll

 For each candidate, there's only one question that needs answering at this stage : "Can I picture this person working as part of our